stephanie-w/brainscribble/content/last_earthquakes.md

 ---

-Earthquakes of the last 30 months from the earthquake.usgs.gov feed : http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php feed.
+Earthquakes of the last 30 months from [the earthquake.usgs.gov feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php feed).

 Below are the fields included in the spreadsheet output: